arvidn/libtorrent/docs/manual.rst

 client and one that assumes a smart server.
 These are specified in `BEP 19`_ and `BEP 17`_ respectively.

 libtorrent supports both.
-In the libtorrent source code and API, BEP 19 urls are typically referred to as *url seeds* and BEP 17 urls are typically referred to as *HTTP seeds*.
+In the libtorrent source code and API, BEP 19 URLs are typically referred to as *url seeds* and BEP 17 URLs are typically referred to as *HTTP seeds*.

 The libtorrent implementation of `BEP 19`_ assumes that, if the URL ends with a